Mathematics (journal)

-Mathematics is a semi-monthly peer-reviewed open-access scientific journal that covers all aspects of mathematics.
+Mathematics is a semi-monthly peer-reviewed open-access scientific journal that covers all aspects of pure mathematics and applied mathematics.
 It publishes theoretical and experimental research articles, short communications, and reviews.
 It was established in 2013 and is published by MDPI.
 The editor-in-chief is Francisco Chiclana (De Montfort University).

 Abstracting and indexing

 The journal is abstracted and indexed in: